JEANPAUL-Rad/Gym-Git-Exercise-Solutions/README.md

 PS E:\TheGymTraining\Git exercises> git stash
 Saved working directory and index state WIP on dev: 8038649 readme uploaded to dev PS E:\TheGymTraining\Git exercises>

+The stash entry is kept in case you need it again.
+PS E:\TheGymTraining\Git exercises> git stash pop README.md: needs merge
+error: could not write index
+The stash entry is kept in case you need it again.